xsited/packetcable.orig/README.md

 PCMM

-1. Make a stub class for PCMM that can be filled in along the way as needed
+1. Make a stub packet/classes for PCMM net.protocol.pcmm which will extend net.protocol.cops that can be filled in along the way as needed.
+The primary objective is to format these objects for COPS connection sequence.

 	a) Multimedia Version Info object.

 	b) Version Info object.

 COPS

 2 Use the Client and Server to

 	a) Open TCP connection Client to Server listening for incoming COPS connections on the TCP port number 3918.

 	b) Send PEP COPS Server OPN to Client PDP Client-Open message without Multimedia Version Info object.

 	c) Send PDP Client-Accept message without the Version Info.

 Reference: PKT-SP-MM-I06-110629.pdf Section 6.5Section 6.5.1  page 77-78.